• Skip to primary navigation

 What makes this Gooseberry, Apple & Mint Jelly special?

-The beauty of this jelly is its jewel like clarity and the suspended chopped mint (if you were entering a show these things score you extra points).
+The beauty of this jelly is its jewel-like clarity and the suspended chopped mint (if you were entering a show these things score you extra points).

-These are achieved by not squeezing the fruit while it’s dripping (do not be tempted) and using freshly chopped wet mint leaves (so that they are damp when adding).
-This stops the chopped from floating to the top of your jelly.
+These are achieved by not squeezing the fruit while it’s dripping (do not be tempted) and using freshly chopped wet mint leaves (so that they are damp when added).

 Plus waiting for the jelly to cool a little also helps the mint to disperse evenly.